kstenerud/ubuntu-maintainers-handbook/BugTriage.md

   listed here needs to be fully re-triaged to ensure the list is reflecting the current status.
 It also can after this time be used as a metric how many more people chimed in got dupped on the bug (importance/#affected).
 Most common cases are, that it turns out:
-    * that recent releases upstream or even already in Ubuntu have the fix -> re-triage, consider tagging `server-next` for SRU
+    * that recent releases upstream or even already in Ubuntu have the fix -> re-triage, consider tagging `server-todo` for SRU
     * that the bug should have been supported by the community but nothing happened -> re-triage importance, consider dropping
       *~ubuntu-server* subscription
     * that a bug that was formerly considered a real case is not qualifying anymore (e.g. alternative solutions have taken hold as *the* way to do it) -> re-triage importance, consider dropping *~ubuntu-server* subscription
     * If unsure, add the server-triage-discuss tag and bring it up at the next standup

-Overall for all of these we have to be honest to the bug reporter, try to understand why an issue was not worked on and explain it if possible.
-Also if we drop `server-next` or the *~ubuntu-server* subscription for any of the reasons above always add a explanatory comment.
+Overall we want to be honest to the bug reporter, try to understand why an issue was not worked on and explain it if possible.
+Also if we drop `server-todo` or the *~ubuntu-server* subscription for any of the reasons above always add a explanatory comment.
 If reporters disagree with our re-triage they will report on the bug and it will show up in the daily triage duty the next day to be reconsidered with that point of view taken into consideration.

 ### Weekly Bug Housekeeping